ajram23/Orbit/README.md

 * Can you update [🧍] interests to include swimming
 * [🧍] works at [🏢] as a VP of Product in the Cloud Division.
 Can you make an update?

+* [ ] Names: Only supporting givenName & familyName for now, need to add support middleName, phonetic, Prefix & Suffix
+- [ ] Location: Geographical or location-based data.
+- [ ] URLs: URLs like profiles, etc
+- [ ] Streaming: The service processes requests sequentially and does not support streaming output.

 ## ❌ Not Supported
 ### We take a very conservative approach to deleting data, so for now its not supported
 - [ ] Can’t add new labels - for instance you can’t say “add assistant’s email“ unless its predefined in your data.